kroxylicious/kroxylicious-junit5-extension/DEV_GUIDE.md

 failed or hanging REST API calls that lead to test failures and test hangs.

 It affects Linux and Mac OS X.
+On Linux it manifests as Http calls failing with a `Broken Pipe` exception.
+Similarly on MacOS we see a `localhost:XXX failed to respond`.
 To workaround around the issue, turn off the `service_timeout` by following these instructions.

 ### MacOS X